shanghongxie/INL/README.md

 ### Examples

-**Viegette.R** provides an example to implement the methods using the simulated data.
+**Viegnette.R** provides an example to implement the methods using the simulated data.